Friday, 8 May 2026

 The donkey in ‘Shrek’ is reliable, but extremely loud, and funny.

 Before the late eighteenth century, around 1784 or 1785, donkeys were known as asses.
 It’s not clear why the term donkey came into being.
-Possible it referred to the animal’s dun colour.
+Possibly it referred to the animal’s dun colour.
 It is preferable to ass, which can be a pejorative term, as in, ‘You silly ass,’ often with ass being pronounced as ‘arse.’

 Donkeys have been used as beasts of burden for at least five thousand years.
 The majority of them work in underdeveloped countries, where their life expectancy will not usually exceed fifteen years.
 In more advantageous circumstances, a donkey can live up to fifty years.